chrisdickinson/neversaw.us/content/drafts/understanding-wasm-pt-2.md

 decodes x86 instructions into micro-operations (or **"µops"**), which allows for a RISC-like hardware implementation behind the scenes.
 Having found success with this approach, Intel abandoned their VLIW architecture, IA-64, in favor of continuing forward with x86 processors.
+The workstation market, for the most part, turned into consumer hardware at this point.

 > A primary goal in using VMs in the manner just described is to provide
 > platform independence.
 That is, the Java bytecodes can be used on any